IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:3.X2.4.2.1 Trigger Events

-The Receiver accepted the websocket connection request.
+The Receiver accepted or rejected the websocket connection request.

 ##### 2:3.X2.4.2.2 Message Semantics

 The Receiver shall send a confirmation message back to the Sender using the established websocket connection.

-The confirmation message shall include the parameters as defined in [Section 2.4.3 Subscription Confirmation](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-confirmation).
+If the Receiver accepts the subscription from the Sender, then the confirmation message shall include the parameters as defined in [Section 2.4.3 Subscription Confirmation](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-confirmation).

+If the Receiver rejects the subscription from the Sender, or if the subscription has expired, then the rejection message shall include the parameters as defined in [Section 2.4.5 Subscription Denial](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-denial)

 ##### 2:3.X2.4.2.3 Expected Actions